Timing of electives vary from what is listed. Please discuss when to take your electives with your advisor.

 - As a department in the accredited University of Washington School of Public health, the Department of Biostatistics requires that all graduates demonstrate foundational knowledge in Public Health.
 Any questions should be directed to the Graduate Program Director.

-- Students who enter the department in Autumn 2019 or later fulfill this requirement by taking BIOST 504 Foundations of Public Health for Biostatistics as one of their List 2 electives, satisfying the most recent requirements set forth by the Council on Education for Public Health (CEPH).
-Students who enter the department in Autumn 2023 or later may take either PHI 500 or BIOST 504 to satisfy the CEPH requirement.
+- Students who enter the department in Autumn 2019 through 2022 fulfill this requirement by taking BIOST 504 Foundations of Public Health for Biostatistics as one of their List 2 electives, satisfying the most recent requirements set forth by the Council on Education for Public Health (CEPH).

 - Students who entered the department in Autumn 2018 or prior fulfill this requirement by taking the core required courses BIOST 536 and BIOST 537 (cross-listed with EPI 536 and 537), and are not required to take BIOST 504, but may optionally take it as a List 2 elective.